 Please note that advertisements that are "online platform disclosed advertisements" have different disclosure requirements than other types of online advertisements.
-"Online platform disclosed advertisements" are either (1) electronic media advertisements made via an online platform that allows users to engage in discourse and post content, or any other type of social media, for which the committee pays the online platform or (2) electronic media advertisements that are in the form of a graphic, image, animated graphic, or animated image that an online platform hosting the advertisement does not allow to hyperlink to an internet website containing required disclosures.
+"Online platform disclosed advertisements" are paid either (1) electronic media advertisements made via an online platform that allows users to engage in discourse and post content, or any other type of social media, for which the committee pays the online platform or (2) electronic media advertisements that are in the form of a graphic, image, animated graphic, or animated image that an online platform hosting the advertisement does not allow the committee to hyperlink to an internet website containing required disclosures for which the committee pays the online platform.
+An "online platform disclosed advertisement" does not include a video, audio, or email advertisement.
 For more information on "online platform disclosed advertisements" please refer to the "Online Platform Disclosed Advertisement Requirements" chart later in this chapter.

 Electronic media advertisements that are not "online platform disclosed advertisements" shall follow disclosure requirements described in this chapter, other than those listed in the "Online Platform Disclosed Advertisement Requirements" chart.